 You probably already understood it.
 Group pictures are the right opportunity to include it.

 Indeed, here is the USA, it’s pretty common to take time to stage bridal party and family pictures.
 Of course I am asking you to take 3 hours to shoot one image.

 This is much more exciting!
-Indeed, when I used to visit Le Louvre I never understood why Mona Lisa was so famous, while in the galleries just behind you have some very large paintings, with tiny details featuring large and complicated historical moments, or stories from the Bible.
-Personally, I much prefer arts that tell a story, than headshots that just show a face (even with a famous smile).
+Indeed, when I used to visit Le Louvre, I never understood why Mona Lisa was so famous, while in the galleries just behind you have some very large paintings, with tiny details featuring large and complicated historical moments, or stories from the Bible.
+Personally, I much prefer arts that tell a story, then headshots that just show a face (even with a famous smile).

 Telling or writing a story for a wedding?